Insight • Design craft

 • Two or three mid-tone greys for secondary content and borders

-Step 5: Test in context
+Step 5: Test the palette in context

 • A full-width hero section